GIS-UNDP/coastline-change-prediction-tool/README.md

 The SARIMAX model sometimes delivers LinAlgError.
 This is avoided using the exception, however, it is recommended to investigate this issue for the next version of the tool.

-The function `predict` returns the time-series along each transect with the prediction for the `n_months_further` months added and a dates vector with the predicted dates added.
+The function `predict` returns the time-series along each transect with the prediction for the `n_years_further` years added and a dates vector with the predicted dates added.

 Some other parameters of the predict function can be specified: